County Guide

 Why is Jacksonville both a city and a county?

-Jacksonville and Duval County consolidated their governments in 1968, creating one of the earliest and most complete city-county mergers in the United States.
-The consolidation eliminated the separate city and county governments and merged their functions into one.
-This means all Duval County court records are Jacksonville records — there is no separate suburban municipality within Duval County that would generate independent court records.
-The four small beach municipalities (Jacksonville Beach, Atlantic Beach, Neptune Beach, and the Town of Baldwin) retained independent incorporation but their court records remain in the Duval County system.
+Jacksonville and Duval County consolidated their governments in 1968, one of the earliest and most complete city-county mergers in the United States.
+The consolidation eliminated separate city and county governments and merged their functions.
+All Duval County court records are Jacksonville records — there are no separate suburban municipalities generating independent court records, though the four small beach municipalities retain independent incorporation with their court matters still in the Duval County system.

-Does Jacksonville have a searchable online court portal?
+Does Jacksonville have an online court records portal?

 Yes.
-The Duval County Clerk of Courts at duvalclerk.com provides online access to Circuit Court and County Court records — felonies, misdemeanors, civil, family, and traffic cases.
-The portal is free to use for case-level lookups.
-The Jacksonville Sheriff's Office also maintains a separate inmate and warrant search system.
-Florida's Sunshine Law makes most court records publicly accessible by default.
+The Duval County Clerk of Courts at duvalclerk.com provides online access to both Circuit Court and County Court records — felonies, misdemeanors, civil, family, traffic, and probate.
+Case-level information is freely accessible under Florida's Sunshine Law.
+The Jacksonville Sheriff's Office at jaxready.com maintains a separate inmate search for current and recent jail bookings.
+Add a ZIP code or neighborhood filter before searching common surnames — Jacksonville's 1 million residents produce very high result volumes without geographic anchoring.

 Can I use these searches for jobs, housing, or insurance decisions?